Archive for April, 2006

 Brooklyn, NY, April 13 (AP) -

-In a startling development that medical researchers familiar with the history of his early adulthood called “completely unexpected” and “really, I mean, like totally, out of left field”, software developer and erstwhile recording engineer Malcolm Pollack marked his 50th birthday today.
+In a startling development that medical researchers familiar with the history of his early adulthood called “completely unexpected” and “totally out of left field”, software developer and erstwhile recording engineer Malcolm Pollack celebrated his 50th birthday today.

 The portly PubSub programmer’s hemicentennial was greeted with happy surprise in other quarters as well.